Should I Get a Balance Transfer or Personal Loan?

 The Wells Fargo Reflect® Card offers one of the longest 0% intro APR period on balance transfers and purchases that we’ve found anywhere.

-The balance transfer fee is reasonable at 3% for 120 days from account opening, then up to 5%; min: $5.
+The balance transfer fee is reasonable at 5%, min $5.

 The card’s annual fee is $0.